-General: ranges comprise dilution per share in \in for respectively a \in 50m and \in 100m Offering.
+General: ranges comprise dilution per share in \in for respectively a \in 60m Offering and an Offering between \in 75m - \in 100m.
 The term 'fixed market cap' as used below refers to the assumed situation wherein the issuance of Ordinary Shares, following the conversion of Warrants and Special Shares, will trigger a decrease in the share price and thus not result in a higher implied overall value of the Company, but only in a higher number of shares.

-- (1) Comprises the stake DSCO acquires in the target business, assuming all Shareholders approve the Business Combination (i.e. no repurchase of Ordinary Shares held by Dissenting Shareholders) - (2) The calculation assumes no Warrant conversion and conversion of first tranche of Special Shares - (3) The calculation assumes a fixed market cap, no Warrant conversion and conversion of first tranche of Special Shares - (4) The calculation assumes a fixed market cap, full Warrant conversion at €10 and conversion of first tranche of Special Shares - (5) The calculation assumes a fixed market cap, full Warrant conversion at €11 and conversion of first and second tranches of Special Shares - (6) The calculation assumes a fixed market cap, full Warrant conversion at €12 and conversion of all Special Shares - (7) The calculation assumes a fixed market cap, full Warrant conversion at €13 and conversion of all Special Shares
+- (1) Comprises the stake the Company acquires in the target business, assuming all Shareholders approve the Business Combination (i.e. no repurchase of Ordinary Shares held by Dissenting Shareholders). - (2) The calculation assumes no Warrant conversion and conversion of first tranche of Special Shares. - (3) The calculation assumes a fixed market cap, no Warrant conversion and conversion of first tranche of Special Shares. - (4) The calculation assumes a fixed market cap, conversion of the EUR 11 Warrant and conversion of first and second tranches of Special Shares. - (5) The calculation assumes a fixed market cap, conversion of the EUR 11 Warrant and EUR 12 Warrant and conversion of all Special Shares. - (6) The calculation assumes a fixed market cap, conversion of all Warrants conversion of all Special Shares.

-The above translates into the following visual display of dilution per Ordinary Share, on the basis of the assumption mentions at the head of the visual, which shows that an increase in the share price is likely to result in a stronger dilutive effect:
+The above translates into the following visual display of dilution per Ordinary Share, on the basis of the assumption mentions at the head of the visual, which shows that an increase in the share price is likely to result in a stronger dilutive effect.

-Please see the following risks described in section Risk Factors for more information with respect to the risks associated with dilution:
+Please see the following risks described in the section Risk Factors for more information with respect to the risks associated with dilution:

-- The outstanding Warrants may adversely affect the market price of the Ordinary Shares and make it more difficult to complete the Business Combination; - The Company may need to arrange third-party financing and there can be no assurance that it will be able to obtain such financing, which could compel the Company to restructure or abandon a particular proposed Business Combination; - Immediately following Settlement, the Promoters will together own 194,444 Special Shares and, accordingly, Ordinary Shareholders will experience immediate and substantial dilution upon conversion of the Special Shares into Ordinary Shares; - Warrants becoming exercisable at the completion of the Offering and the Business Combination Completion Date may increase the number of Ordinary Shares and result in further dilution for the current Ordinary Shareholders.
+- The outstanding Warrants may adversely affect the market price of the Ordinary Shares and make it more difficult to complete the Business Combination; - The Company may need to arrange third-party financing and there can be no assurance that it will be able to obtain such financing, which could compel the Company to restructure or abandon a particular proposed Business Combination; - Immediately following Settlement, the Sponsors will together own, depending on the size of the Offering, between 200,000 and 293,333 Special Shares and, accordingly, Ordinary Shareholders will experience immediate and substantial dilution upon any conversion of the Special Shares into Ordinary Shares; and - Warrants potentially converting may increase the number of Ordinary Shares and result in further dilution for the current Ordinary Shareholders.